 Step 4: Obtain Certification or State Licensing, if Required (Timelines Vary)

-Certification and licensing for gerontologists depends on their specific profession.
+Certification and licensing for gerontologists depend on their specific profession.
 Many gerontologists don’t need licensing or certification.
 However, gerontologists working in a professional field such as counseling, social work, occupational therapy, nursing, or the like will need certification and licensing.
 See additional details in the certification and licensure section below.

 What Do Gerontologists Do?

-• Working one on one with aging clients to assess their needs
+- Working one-on-one with aging clients to assess their needs

-• Conducting research to better improve care for aging populations
+- Conducting research to better improve care for aging populations

-• Advocating for adequate government and social services for elderly clients
+- Advocating for adequate government and social services for elderly clients

-• Coordinate with other healthcare providers and service provides to ensure clients receive the care they need
+- Coordinate with other healthcare providers, and service provides to ensure clients receive the care they need

 Gerontologist Certifications & Licensure

-Professionals in other fields such as nursing or social work can earn additional certification to show they have specialized experience in gerontology.
+Professionals in other fields, such as nursing or social work, can earn additional certification to show they have specialized experience in gerontology.
 The certifications and issuing agencies are:

 State licensing requirements also vary based on the specific occupation a gerontologist holds.
 Social workers, nurses, and occupational therapists must be licensed by their respective state licensing boards.
 Gerontologists who work as long-term care facility administrators must be licensed in all 50 states as well.